-Subsequent to the completion of the IPO, the fair value of the Company's common stock is determined by the closing price, on the date of grant, of its Class A common stock, which is traded on the Nasdaq Global Select Market.
+Subsequent to the completion of the IPO, the fair value of the Company's common stock is determined by the closing price, on the date of grant, of its Class A common stock, which is traded on the Nasdag Global Select Market.

 Secondary Sales of Common Stock.
-During the three and six months ended June 30, 2021, prior to the completion of the IPO, certain stockholders acquired outstanding common stock from current or former employees for a purchase price greater than the estimated fair value of our common stock at the time of the respective transaction.
+Prior to the completion of the IPO in June 2021, certain stockholders acquired outstanding common stock from current or former employees for a purchase price greater than the estimated fair value of our common stock at the time of the respective transaction.
 The determination of whether the excess of purchase price over the estimated fair value represents share-based compensation is highly judgmental.
 We determined whether secondary sales of common stock by employees and former employees resulted in share-based compensation expense by evaluating the extent of our involvement in secondary sale transactions, whether the purchaser of the shares is an existing or new stockholder, and the extent the sale price per share exceeds our estimated fair value per share.
-We recorded share-based compensation expense for the difference between the price paid and the estimated fair value on the date of the transaction of \$5.8 million and \$11.6 million during the three and six months ended June 30, 2021.
+We recorded share-based compensation expense for the difference between the price paid and the estimated fair value on the date of the transaction of \$11.6 million during the nine months ended September 30, 2021.
 Such amounts were recorded in compensation and benefits expense on the condensed consolidated statements of operations and comprehensive loss.